Skip to main content

 Photo by Joshua Sukoff - Unsplash

 The building is organized into several functional levels.
-Signage is generally clear, although some first-time visitors have reported confusion between East and West sides or when locating baggage claim and transport areas 🚕 (source: Yelp, SkyTrax).
+Signage is a challenge due to constant construction.
+Many first-time travelers have reported critical confusion between the East and West sides or when locating baggage claim and transportation zones 🚕 (source: Yelp, SkyTrax).

 📶 Terminal Levels

-• Level 1: Access to the Transit Center, where you’ll find RTD trains and buses to downtown Denver.
+• Level 1: Access to the Transit Center, where RTD trains and buses to downtown Denver are located.

-• Levels 2 and 3: Access to the East and West garages.
+• Levels 2 and 3: Access to the East and West parking garages.

-• Level 4: Arrivals area and passenger pick-up.
-Some visitors reported unclear signage, causing delays (source: Yelp).
+• Level 4: Arrivals and passenger pick-up zone.
+Some visitors report trouble finding clear signs due to construction, causing delays (source: Yelp).

-• Level 5: Baggage claim, taxi stands, rideshares (Uber, Lyft), hotel and rental car shuttles.
+• Level 5: Airline counters, baggage claim, taxis, ride-sharing (Uber, Lyft), hotel shuttles, and car rentals.
 Direct access to the Westin Hotel.

-• Level 6: Airline check-in counters and security checkpoints (South, West, and Bridge).
-Many users recommend arriving early due to frequent construction updates 🚧 (source: SkyTrax).
+• Level 6: Check-in and security checkpoints (East and West).
+Many users recommend arriving with extra time due to frequent changes caused by construction 🚧 (source: SkyTrax).

 🚊 Connection to Concourses

-The Train to the Gates connects Jeppesen Terminal with Concourses A, B, and C in under 10 minutes.
-Although efficient, travelers report crowding during peak times.
-Passengers with reduced mobility can request electric carts ♿.
+The Train to the Gates connects the Jeppesen Terminal to Concourses A, B, and C in less than 10 minutes.
+While efficient, users warn of suffocating crowds during peak hours and the risk of being stranded if the system fails.
+People with reduced mobility can request electric carts well in advance.

 Gates A14 to A87.
 Accessible by train or via a pedestrian bridge.
-All international arrivals come through Concourse A. The views from the bridge are highly recommended.
+All international flights arrive here.
+The views from the bridge are a must-see.

 Gates B7 to B95.
 Accessible only by train.
-Highly praised for its wide variety of restaurants, shops, outdoor terraces, nursing rooms, and pet relief areas.
+Highly rated for its variety of restaurants, shops, terraces, nursing rooms, and pet relief areas.

 • Level 6: Departures and check-in.

-• Level 5: Commercial transportation, taxis, and rideshares.
+• Level 5: Commercial transportation, taxis, and ride-sharing.

-Some users report congestion caused by drivers parking improperly, and limited enforcement by airport staff 🛑.
+Some users report extreme congestion due to poorly parked vehicles and a lack of enforcement by staff 🛑.

-Arrive at least 2 hours before your flight.
-If you need mobility assistance or special help, request it in advance to avoid last-minute stress.
+Arrive at least 3 hours early for domestic flights.
+If you need mobility help or assistance, request it from your airline in advance to avoid unnecessary stress upon arrival.

 Hotel